alainrk/cashout/README.md

 ### 🤖 AI-Powered Transaction Processing

-- **Intelligent Intent Routing**: Just type naturally - no commands needed.
+- **Intelligent Intent Routing**: Just type naturally, no commands needed.
 The AI understands whether you want to add a transaction, check your weekly summary, search, edit, delete, or export.
-Simply say "show me this week" or "delete coffee" and the bot figures out the rest
+Simply say "show me this week", "delete expense" or "irish pub 4.50" and the bot figures out the rest.
+If there is no match or you prefer to do otherwise, you can always fall back to a completely deterministic and classic flow.
-- **Natural Language Understanding**: Just type "coffee 3.50" or "salary 3000 yesterday" - no complex commands needed
-- **Smart Categorization**: Automatically assigns the right category based on your description
+- **Smart Categorization**: Automatically assigns the right category based on your description.
-- **Flexible Date Recognition**: Understands various date formats (dd/mm, dd-mm-yyyy, "yesterday", etc.)
+- **Flexible Date Recognition**: Understands various date formats (dd/mm, dd-mm-yyyy, "yesterday", etc.).
-- **Multi-language Support**: Works with transaction descriptions in any language
+- **Multi-language Support**: Works with transaction descriptions in any language.

 ### 💰 Transaction Management

-- **Quick Entry**: Add expenses and income with a single message
+- **Quick Entry**: Add expenses and income with a single message.
-- **Inline Editing**: Modify amount, category, description, or date before confirming
+- **Inline Editing**: Modify amount, category, description, or date before confirming.
-- **Bulk Operations**: Edit or delete existing transactions with paginated navigation
+- **Bulk Operations**: Edit or delete existing transactions with paginated navigation.
-- **Transaction Types**: Track both expenses (18 categories) and income (2 categories)
+- **Transaction Types**: Track both expenses (18 categories) and income (2 categories).
-- **Search and Full Listing**: Find transactions by full text search and category or full listing
+- **Search and Full Listing**: Find transactions by full text search and category or full listing.
-- **Export Functionality**: Download all your transactions as CSV files
+- **Export Functionality**: Download all your transactions as CSV files.

 ### 📊 Financial Insights

-- **Weekly Recap**: Get detailed breakdowns of your current week's spending
+- **Weekly Recap**: Get detailed breakdowns of your current week's spending.
-- **Monthly Summary**: View month-by-month financial performance with category breakdowns
+- **Monthly Summary**: View month-by-month financial performance with category breakdowns.
-- **Yearly Overview**: See annual trends and top spending categories
+- **Yearly Overview**: See annual trends and top spending categories.
-- **Balance Tracking**: Instant calculation of income vs expenses for any period
+- **Balance Tracking**: Instant calculation of income vs expenses for any period.
-- **Category Analysis**: Understand where your money goes with percentage breakdowns
+- **Category Analysis**: Understand where your money goes with percentage breakdowns.

 ### 🌐 Web Dashboard

 - **Multiple Authentication Methods**:
-  - Telegram-based login with verification codes
+  - Telegram-based login with verification codes.
-  - Email-based passwordless authentication
+  - Email-based passwordless authentication.
-  - Passkey/WebAuthn support for passwordless biometric login
+  - Passkey/WebAuthn support for passwordless biometric login.
 - **Transaction Management**:
-  - Add new transactions directly from the web interface
+  - Add new transactions directly from the web interface.
-  - View detailed transaction history with search and filtering
+  - View detailed transaction history with search and filtering.
-  - Monthly navigation with intuitive controls
+  - Monthly navigation with intuitive controls.
 - **Visual Analytics**:
-  - Real-time balance, income, and expense statistics
+  - Real-time balance, income, and expense statistics.
-  - Category breakdowns and trends
+  - Category breakdowns and trends.
-  - Transaction counts and summaries
+  - Transaction counts and summaries.
 - **Security Features**:
-  - Rate-limited authentication endpoints
+  - Rate-limited authentication endpoints.
-  - Secure session management with configurable duration
+  - Secure session management with configurable duration.
-  - Support for multiple passkeys per user
+  - Support for multiple passkeys per user.
-  - Passkey management (register, list, delete)
+  - Passkey management (register, list, delete).

 ### 🔔 Smart Reminders

-- **Automated Weekly Recaps**: Receive your previous week's summary every Monday
+- **Automated Weekly Recaps**: Receive your previous week's summary every Monday.
-- **Automated Monthly Recaps**: Receive your previous month's summary on the 1st of each month
+- **Automated Monthly Recaps**: Receive your previous month's summary on the 1st of each month.
-- **Intelligent Scheduling**: Only sends reminders to active users
+- **Intelligent Scheduling**: Only sends reminders to active users.
-- **Reliable Delivery**: Built-in retry mechanism for failed notifications
+- **Reliable Delivery**: Built-in retry mechanism for failed notifications.

 ### 💻 Available Commands